• Skip to primary navigation

 • For the quickest prep work, use a blender to mix the batter.

-• Flip the pancakes using a wide flat spatula.
+• Flip the pancakes using a wide flat spatula, using your wrist.

 • Keep the pancakes warm by preheating your oven to 200F and layering the pancakes on a cookie sheet.
 Keep in the oven, covered with foil until ready to serve.